Medical thermometer: Electronic

-Since compact and inexpensive methods of measuring and displaying temperature became available, electronic thermometers (often called digital, because they display numeric values) have been used.
-Many display readings with a resolution of only 0.1 °C (.2 °F), but this should not be taken as a guarantee of accuracy: the specified accuracy must be checked in the documentation and maintained by periodic recalibration.
+Since compact and inexpensive methods of measuring and displaying temperature became available, electronic thermometers have been used; these are often called digital, because they display numeric values.
+Many thermometers display readings with a resolution of 0.1 °C (0.2 °F), but this resolution should not be taken as a guarantee of accuracy: the specified accuracy must be checked in the product documentation and maintained by periodic recalibration of the device.
 A typical inexpensive electronic ear thermometer for home use has a displayed resolution of 0.1 °C, but a stated accuracy within ±0.2 °C (±0.35 °F) when new.
 The first electronic clinical thermometer, invented in 1954, used a flexible probe that contained a Carboloy thermistor.

-Types of Digital Thermometer

-Resistance temperature detectors (RTDs)
+Resistance temperature detectors

-RTDs are wire windings or other thin film serpentines that exhibit changes in resistance with changes in temperature.
-They measure temperature using the positive temperature coefficient of electrical resistance of metals.
-The hotter they become, the higher the value of their electrical resistance.
-Platinum is the most commonly used material because it is nearly linear over a wide range of temperatures, is very accurate, and has a fast response time.
+Resistance temperature detectors (RTDs) are wire windings or other thin-film serpentines that exhibit changes in electrical resistance when temperature changes.
+RTDs measure temperature using the positive temperature coefficient of electrical resistance in metals; the hotter these metals become, the higher their resistance.
+Platinum is the most commonly used material for three reasons: it is nearly linear over a wide range of temperatures; it is very accurate; and it has a fast response time.
 RTDs can also be made of copper or nickel.
-Advantages of RTDs include their stable output for long periods of time.
+Advantages of RTDs include having stable output for long periods of time.
 They are also easy to calibrate and provide very accurate readings.
 Disadvantages include a smaller overall temperature range, higher initial cost, and a less rugged design.

 Thermocouples

-Thermocouples are accurate, highly sensitive to small temperature changes, and quickly respond to changes to the environment.
-They consist of a pair of dissimilar metal wires joined at one end.
-The metal pair generates a net thermoelectric voltage between their opening and according to the size of the temperature difference between the ends.
-The advantages of thermocouples include their high accuracy and reliable operation over an extremely wide range of temperatures.
-They are also well-suited for making automated measurements both inexpensive and durable.
-The disadvantages associated with this type of digital thermometers include errors caused by their use over an extended period of time, and that two temperatures are required to make measurements.
+Thermocouple devices are accurate, highly sensitive to small temperature changes, and respond quickly to changes in an environment.
+These devices consist of a pair of dissimilar metal wires joined at one end.
+The metal pair generates a net thermoelectric voltage between the wire ends according to the temperature difference between these ends.
+The advantages of thermocouples include high accuracy and reliable operation over an extremely wide range of temperatures.
+These devices are also well-suited for making automated measurements that are both inexpensive and durable.
+The disadvantages associated with this type of digital thermometer include errors caused by use over an extended period of time, and a requirement for two temperatures to take measurements.

 Thermocouple materials are subject to corrosion, which can affect the thermoelectric voltage.

 Thermistor

 Thermistor elements are the most sensitive temperature sensors available.
 A thermistor is a semiconductor device with an electrical resistance that is proportional to temperature.
-There are two types of products:
+There are two types of devices: